khalid-el-masnaoui/Nginx-Notes/ARCHITECTURE.md

 From the very beginning, nginx was meant to be a specialized tool to achieve more performance, density and economical use of server resources while enabling dynamic growth of a website, so it has followed a different model.
 It was actually inspired by the ongoing development of advanced event-based mechanisms in a variety of operating systems.
 What resulted is a _modular_, _event-driven_, _asynchronous_, _single-threaded_, _non-blocking_ architecture which became the foundation of nginx code (NGINX uses the _master-slave_ design).

 nginx uses _multiplexing_ and _event notifications_ heavily, and dedicates specific tasks to separate processes.
 Connections are processed in a highly efficient run-loop in a limited number of single-threaded processes called `worker`s.
 Within each `worker` nginx can handle many thousands of concurrent connections and requests per second.

+#### Core Structure

+NGINX adheres to the master-slave design in the following :

+- **Masters** read and validate configurations by creating, binding, and crossing sockets.
+They also handle starting, terminations, and maintaining the number of configured worker processes (s_laves_).
+The master node can also reconfigure the worker process with no service interruption.(reading configuration and binding to ports..)
+- **Workers** accept new requests from a shared listen socket and execute highly efficient run loops inside each worker to process thousands of requests.
+They do all of the work!
+They handle network connections, read and write content to disk, and communicate with upstream servers.
+- **Proxy caches** are special processes.
+They have a _cache loader_ and _manager_.
+	- The **cache loader** checks the disk cache item and populates the engine’s in-memory database with the cache metadata.
+It prepares the NGINX instances to work with the files already stored on the disk in a specifically allocated structure.
+Runs at startup to load the disk‑based cache into memory, and then exits.
+It is scheduled conservatively, so its resource demands are low.
+	- The **cache manager** handles cache expiration and invalidation.
+Runs periodically and prunes entries from the disk caches to keep them within the configured sizes.

+In most cases, the recommended NGINX configuration of one worker process per CPU core makes the most efficient use of hardware resources.
+It can be customized by setting the worker_processes directive in NGINX configuration.

+When the NGINX server is active, only the worker process is busy.
+Each worker process handles multiple connections in a non-blocking manner, reducing the number of context switches.

+Each worker process is single-threaded and runs independently to acquire and process new connections.
+Processes can communicate using shared memory to obtain shared cache data, session persistent data, and other shared resources.